homeall/caddy-reverse-proxy-cloudflare/README.md

   homeall/caddy-reverse-proxy-cloudflare:latest
 ```

-Label your other containers as in the compose example so Caddy can route traffic.
+Note: Since caddy-docker-proxy is disabled, container labels are not processed.
+You must configure all routes in your Caddyfile.

 ---

 ### Using a Custom Caddyfile

+**Note:** The `caddy-docker-proxy/v2` plugin is currently disabled in this build.
+You will need to provide your own Caddyfile for configuration.

-By default, this image uses `caddy-docker-proxy` to generate Caddy's configuration from Docker labels.
-However, you can also provide your own complete Caddyfile.
+By default, this image would use `caddy-docker-proxy` to generate Caddy's configuration from Docker labels, but since it's disabled, you must provide your own complete Caddyfile.

 **How Caddy Loads Configuration:**
 Caddy itself loads its primary configuration from `/etc/caddy/Caddyfile` by default.

-**Role of `caddy-docker-proxy` and Labels:**
-The `caddy-docker-proxy` service (which is part of this image's entrypoint logic) monitors Docker events and generates a Caddyfile based on the labels you define on your services.
-By default, `caddy-docker-proxy` writes this generated Caddyfile to `/etc/caddy/Caddyfile`.
+**Important Notice:**
+Since `caddy-docker-proxy/v2` is disabled in this build, the automatic generation of Caddy configuration from Docker labels is not available.
+You must provide your own Caddyfile configuration.

-**Providing Your Own Caddyfile (Most Common Method):**
+**Providing Your Own Caddyfile (Required Method):**
-If you want to use your own complete Caddyfile and bypass the label-based generation for the main configuration, mount your custom Caddyfile to `/etc/caddy/Caddyfile`.
+Since the label-based generation is disabled, you must mount your custom Caddyfile to `/etc/caddy/Caddyfile` for Caddy to use.

 Example `docker-compose.yml` snippet:
 ```yaml